Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - Optional chaining operator (failing to add ?)
 - Failing to pass appropriate props

-To view the resolotion of these in more detail review the [commit history](https://github.com/Joe-Collins-1986/BitWise-Front-End/commits/main) where they are documented.
+To view the resolution of these in more detail review the [commit history](https://github.com/Joe-Collins-1986/BitWise-Front-End/commits/main) where they are documented.

 In addition to the more standard bugs the following issues were also encoutered: